roles-ansible/ansible_role_gitea/README.md

   - Create a directory with the files you want to deploy.
   - Point ``gitea_customize_files_path`` to this directory. *(Default ``{{ gitea_custom_search }}/gitea_files/``)*

+## Requirements
+This role uses only the ``ansible.builtin`` Modules and does not need any other collections to run.
+But to download the latest forgejo/gitea release, we use json_query.
+This requires jmespath to be available

+### Python Packages
++ json_query

 ## Contributing
 Don't hesitate to create a pull request, and when in doubt you can reach me on Mastodon [@l3d@chaos.social](https://chaos.social/@l3d).